ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Reference Checks

 With reference checks, you need to strike a balance between scheduling them early enough in the interview process to ensure that they don't create a bottleneck and not wasting time on reference checks for candidates who will not get offers.
-Keep in mind that candidates, rightfully, may be hesitant to provide references until they re at the end of a process to protect their own relationships with the references.
+Keep in mind that candidates, rightfully, may be hesitant to provide references until they're at the end of a process to protect their own relationships with the references.

 #### TIMING